BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 **Wristbands**: Once your vaccination status has been confirmed, you will be issued a wristband.
 Wristbands must be worn visibly for the duration of your stay at the event.
 If you need to replace your wristband, please visit registration for a new vaccination check.

-**Masks**: Based on recent increases in COVID-19 cases in the San Francisco Bay Area, we are **requiring** that all participants of BSidesSF wear a mask for the entirety of the conference, except when you're actively eating or drinking.
+**Masks**: Based on recent increases in COVID-19 cases in the San Francisco Bay Area, we are **requiring** that all participants of BSidesSF wear a mask while inside for the entirety of the conference, except when you are 1) actively eating or drinking; or 2) a presenter actively giving your talk/workshop.
 Masks must be worn completely over both your mouth and nose.

 <u>Failure to comply with our mask policy will result in removal from the event without refund or recourse.</u>